Our Projects

 Seal Island Bridge Emergency Repair

-The Seal Island Bridge Structure was constructed in 1961 in Victoria County, Nova Scotia.
-The Seal Island Bridge is the third longest bridge span in the province.
-NSTIR consulted Harbourside to provide structural engineering services for the structural assessment of the three span continuous main span and rehabilitation of the damaged truss diagonal located within the 500 ft. center arch span.
+The Seal Island Bridge Structure, or the Great Bras d’Or Crossing, in Victoria County, Nova Scotia, is the third largest bridge span in the province and a crucial link in the Trans-Canada Highway between Sydney and Baddeck.
+The NS Department of Transportation and Infrastructure Renewal consulted Harbourside to provide structural engineering services for the assessment of the three span continuous main span and rehabilitation of a damaged truss diagonal.
+Harbourside developed an innovative structural repair with detailed phasing drawings.

-Bedford By-pass Girder Repair
+Bedford By-Pass Girder Repair

 Bonnie Road Bridge Emergency Collision Repairs